LisadiKaprio/portfolio/content/projects/Chat-Village.md

 ### What am I proud of?

-This was my first experience writing a project with both frontend and backend from scratch, have them communicate successfully with each other as well as with Twitch, and have it run on a remote server 24/7 without any maintanence from my side.
+This was my first experience writing a project with both frontend and backend from scratch, have them communicate successfully with each other as well as with Twitch, and have it run on a remote server 24/7 without any maintenance from my side.
 Even though it seemed to be an intimidating task at first, I am now feeling a bit more confident having accomplished that.